walles/numbervaders/README.md

 * Music: <https://www.bensound.com/royalty-free-music/track/sci-fi>

 # TODO Before Publishing on Google Play
-* Remove click handler from GameView, but verify that swiping down from the top still works
-* Adapt font sizes to screen
+* Add a license
 * Add a credits list of some form to the launch screen
 * Hide controls by default so that we get the full-screen experience, good for production, search for `mHideRunnable`.
 Verify that we can easily show the controls when they are hidden.
 * Pause game while controls are visible
-* Add a license
+* Remove click handler from GameView to force full screen, but verify that swiping down from the top still works
+* Adapt font sizes to screen
 * Make an icon
 * Make a "Feature Graphics"